DanMurigu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Creates a symbolic link
-Copies all html files from current working directory moves all files beginning with an uppercase letter Deletesa all files in the working directory that end with character ~
+Copies all html files from current working directory moves all files beginning with an uppercase letter Deletes all files in the working directory that end with character ~ Creates the directorie welcome/ welcome/to/ and welcome/to/school